neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 ##### Server Response `FAILURE`

 A `FAILURE` message response indicates that the client is not permitted to exchange further messages.
-Servers may choose to include metadata describing the nature of the failure but MUST immediately close the connection after the failure has been sent.
+Servers may choose to include metadata describing the nature of the failure but **must** immediately close the connection after the failure has been sent.

 Example: